Physics-informed neural networks for parameter learning of wildfire spreading

 As for the selected neural network architecture, it is similar to that of the 1D modeling formulation, with the notation set as follows: $L$ = 5, $N_{0}$ = 3, $N_{\ell}$ = 20 for $\ell =$ 1, 2, 3, 4, and $N_{5}$ = 3.
-Specifically, the network includes one (1) input layer with three (3) neurons $\in \R^3$ (representing spatiotemporal coordinates $x, y \in \Omega$ and $t \in \Upsilon$), four (4) hidden layers with twenty (20) neurons each, and one (1) output layer with three (3) neurons $\in \R^3$, corresponding to the predicted state variables $\hat{{\cal P}} = [\hat{T} \ \hat{E} \ \hat{X}]^\T$ (same output quantities of interest).
+Once again, we performed an independent analysis to identify the optimal neural network architecture.
+Notably, this small-scale network offers a surprising advantage in our formulation, demonstrating the effectiveness of the proposed approach even with a simplified structure.
+Specifically, the network includes one (1) input layer with three (3) neurons $\in \R^3$ (representing spatiotemporal coordinates $x, y \in \Omega$ and $t \in \Upsilon$), four (4) hidden layers with twenty (20) neurons each, and one (1) output layer with three (3) neurons $\in \R^3$, corresponding to the predicted state variables, $\hat{{\cal P}} = [\hat{T} \ \hat{E} \ \hat{X}]^\T$ (same output quantities of interest).
 Therefore, the parameterized set notation for this network example reads $\mathbf{A} = \left\{\W^{1}, \W^{2}, \W^{3},\W^{4}, \W^{5}, \b^{1}, \b^{2}, \b^{3}, \b^{4}, \b^{5}\right\} \in \R^{1403}$.
 Regarding the activation function and optimization algorithms employed, a logistic sigmoid function as well as the Adam algorithm with a learning rate equal to 0.0003 are initially applied for 60.000 iterations, followed by the L-BFGS optimizer to expedite convergence.